TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * How to execute script: `$ ./script.sh` or `# ./script.sh`
 * [How to chain commands using booleans](https://unix.stackexchange.com/questions/37069/what-is-the-difference-between-and-when-chaining-commands)
 * [Place `set -u` just below the shebang of each script](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1) (or at the top of the script if there's no shebang)
+* [Try It Online](https://tio.run/#) - Test code snippets with inputs and arguments online for many languages

 # smartmontools